Recent Advances in Multi-modal 3D Intelligence: A Comprehensive Survey and Evaluation: Image-assisted 3D Scene Understanding and Generation

 The pioneering approach, 2DPASS \cite{yan20222dpass}, employs a fusion-to-single knowledge distillation scheme.
 Specifically, 2D image features are fused with 3D point cloud features, reserving complete information from multi-modal data.
 Then, two independent classifiers are separately applied on top of fused and pure 3D features to obtain segmentation scores.
 Finally, 2DPASS uni-directionally aligns 3D predictions with fusion predictions, transferring the extra 2D information to the 3D encoder as well as maintaining modal-specific information.
 However, in this scheme, 2D knowledge cannot explicitly be merged into the 3D encoder during training and inference.
-To address this issue, CMDFusion \cite{cen2023cmdfusion} introduces the bidirectional fusion block with cross-modality distillation.
-Specifically, CMDFusion adopts a memory branch that stores 2D prior information via cross-modality feature distillation, generating corresponding pseudo-2D features during both training and inference stage.
-Leveraging this memory branch, the 2D-to-3D directional fusion explicitly enhances the 3D representations by 2D pseudo feature injection, while the 3D-to-2D directional fusion conducts the implicit 3D feature enhancement by pseudo-2D supervision.
+To address this issue, CMDFusion \cite{cen2023cmdfusion} introduces a 2D knowledge memory branch (implemented by a 3D network), which learns 2D camera features via cross-modality distillation from overlapping points.
+After learning, such a memory branch can generate pseudo 2D features for an arbitrary 3D point cloud, including points outside the camera FOV, allowing 2D information to be injected without requiring images during inference.
+In addition, bidirectional fusion block utilizes 2D-to-3D fusion to explicitly enhance the 3D representations by 2D pseudo feature injection, while 3D-to-2D fusion implicitly improves the robustness of 3D features via supervision from the memory branch.
+With the same motivation, U2MKD \cite{sun2024uni} utilizes bidirectional feature imputation to complete image features for out-of-FOV points and conduct cross-modal fusion.
+Besides, U2MKD uses a LiDAR-only teacher to guide the cross-modal student network.
+This design allows a uni-modal teacher to serve as a proxy, delivering additional knowledge such as LiDAR-only data augmentations.